sedostheatre/sedos.co.uk/input/events/angels-in-america-auditions.md

 * **Pre-audition workshop:** 11 March (sign up: [membership.sedos.co.uk/signup/152](<>))
 * **First round auditions:** Wednesday 7, Thursday 9 and Sunday 11 April
 * **Recalls (by invitation):** Saturday 18 April

+Various venues are being used for the workshop and auditions – please check the audition notice for details.
+[More info about the venues is available here.](https://www.sedos.co.uk/your-visit)

 ### [LINK TO FULL AUDITION NOTICE](<>)